ali-mohsin-ccript/ali-mohsin-ccript/README.md

 ### Software Engineer & AI Solutions Architect

 > 🔒 **Notice:** This is a dedicated professional account utilized exclusively for enterprise development, internal infrastructure management, and secure production environments.
 Due to NDA and corporate compliance frameworks, active repositories and contributions here are kept private.
+Account only for use of ccript.com / neuralogic.com related work

 👉 **Looking for my public work?** Head over to my primary hub at **[@Ali-Ch-001](https://github.com/Ali-Ch-001)** to explore my open-source projects, quantitative finance tools, RAG pipelines, and full developer portfolio.